ara-software/AraRoot/README.md

 ## Troubleshooting
-There are a myriad of ways that one can run into problems with the software:
-1. Path problems -- the bane of poorly organised code.
+There are a myriad of ways that one can run into problems with the software.
+The most common are path problems -- the bane of poorly organised code.
 By far the easiest way to use the ARA root code is to just set the `ARA_UTIL_INSTALL_DIR` and have it point to the location you want to install all the packages.
 If things are set up correctly you will end up with a `ARA_UTIL_INSTALL_DIR/include` and `ARA_UTIL_INSTALL_DIR/lib`, `ARA_UTIL_INSTALL_DIR/bin`, `ARA_UTIL_INSTALL_DIR/scripts` and `ARA_UTIL_INSTALL_DIR/share/araCalib` all populated with essential headers, libraries and calibration constants.

 Most problems are fixed by running `bash INSTALL.sh 1` to re-build AraRoot from scratch.
 If this doesn't fix things try removing everything from the `ARA_UTIL_INSTALL_DIR`, re-installating `libRootFftwWrapper` and then re-running `bash INSTALL.sh` with either 1 or 99.

 If problems persist, seek help!